ReSee: Responding through Seeing Fine-grained Visual Knowledge in Open-domain Dialogue: Introduction

 To verify the efficiency of provided visual information, we present \textsc{ReSee}, a generative conversational framework powered by real-world visual experiences.
 Our framework follows the encoder-decoder paradigm with either shared or separate encoder-decoder setup.
-We handle multimodal dialogue context by concatenating these information into the encoder, and generate plausible responses using the decoder.
-Three different types of embeddings are considered in the encoder module to model the inner relation between different modalities.
-To prove the effectiveness of \textsc{ReSee}, we further compare our dialogue model with several strong baselines, including task-oriented pre-trained models and the latest similar multimodal dialogue systems. \textsc{ReSee} outperforms most baselines on automatic and human evaluations.
-We also conduct comprehensive ablation experiments to demonstrate (1) the role that different visual knowledge plays, (2) model performance with increased visual knowledge volumes, and (3) the relation between visual and document knowledge.
-Due to the page limit, we present the related work section in Appendix~\ref{sec:app_related_work}.\looseness=-1
+We handle multimodal dialogue context by concatenating these information into the encoder, then the model generates plausible responses using its decoder.
+Three types of token embeddings are considered in the encoder module to sink in the knowledge from different modalities.
+To prove the effectiveness of \textsc{ReSee}, we further compare our dialogue model with several strong baselines, including four task-oriented pre-trained models and two similar multimodal dialogue systems. \textsc{ReSee} outperforms most baselines on both automatic and human evaluations.
+We also conduct comprehensive ablation experiments to demonstrate (1) the model performance gains brought by different visual knowledge, (2) the model performance with increased visual knowledge volumes, and (3) the relation between the proposed visual knowledge and the conventional document knowledge.

 \textbf{Contributions.} (1) We provide a new paradigm to construct multimodal dialogue data and two datasets based on it.
 A comparison between ours and other multimodal dialogue datasets is in Table~\ref{tab:dataset}.
 (2) We propose a simple yet effective multimodal dialogue framework \textsc{ReSee}, which utilizes visual knowledge to generate informative and plausible responses.
 (3) Extensive experiments and promising results on two constructed datasets justify the effectiveness of our dialogue framework.